 🇦🇺 Australia prohibits the use of No Return, No refund Policies.
 This rule was put in place to protect customers in the event that they were dissatisfied with their purchase.
 A business owner who fails to follow this law may be subject to fines and other sanctions.

-The wording of these rules is usually clearly displayed within the terms and conditions agreement for a website.
+A No Refund Policy is usually clearly displayed within the Terms and Conditions of a website.
 This is due to the fact that it is a policy that every consumer should be aware of before making a purchase.

-Your No Return, No Refund Policy should be within your Terms and Conditions Document and placed somewhere that’s easily accessible from all pages of your site.
+Your Terms and Conditions document should be linked and placed somewhere that’s easily accessible from all pages of your site.

 For best-practice placement, consider linking: